Al-Araqeeb: History

-The Jewish National Fund planned to include the land of Al-Araqeeb in a new forestation project in the Negev Desert called Ambassadors' Forest, honoring the assistance provided to Israel by the world's diplomatic corps.
-This plan spurred objection from some Bedouin living in Rahat and several villages nearby.
+The Jewish National Fund (JNF/KKL) planned to include the land of Al-Araqeeb in a forestation project in the Negev Desert called Ambassadors' Forest, honoring the assistance provided to Israel by the world's diplomatic corps.
+Some Bedouin living in Rahat and villages nearby objected to the plan.
 In July 2010 the village was demolished by 1,300 police officers, acting under orders of the Israel Land Administration.

-After a six-year-long court case, in a precedent-setting ruling on March 15, 2012, the Beersheba District court ruled against the six lawsuits brought by Al-Uqbi family, which claimed their private ownership of land in the Al-Araqeeb area.
-Based upon the experts' testimony and the presented evidence, the judge ruled that this land belongs to the State.
-The court ruling was left disregarded - the Bedouin came back to the place 59 times to rebuild the structures, but each time they were razed back by the state.
+After a six-year-long court case, in a precedent-setting ruling on March 15, 2012, the Beersheba District court ruled against the six lawsuits brought by the Al-Uqbi family, which claimed private ownership of land in the Al-Araqeeb area.
+Based upon the experts' testimony and the presented evidence, the judge ruled that the land was state-owned.

+Disregarding the ruling, the Bedouin returned 59 times to rebuild the structures, but each time they were razed by the state.
 Aziz al-Touri, a representative of the village has asked why Jews are permitted to move to the Negev and live in kibbutzim, moshavim and isolated farms while that right is denied the Bedouin desiring to dwell in their own villages.
 The interviewers comment that the 1948 Palestinian exodus never ended.